-So a grantor in this context does not want a grantor trust.
-A grantor trust would mean that the trust files no tax return, and that the grantor would just include the trust income on his return.
+CCH Journals and Newsletters Email Alert for the Current Issue trust files no tax return and that the grantor would simply include the trust income on his or her personal tax return.
 The grantor in the high-tax state would still pay the state tax, so there would be no joy there.